CrayLabs/SmartSim/doc/experiment.rst

 ========
 SmartSim helps automate the deployment of AI-enabled workflows on HPC systems.
 With SmartSim, users can describe and launch combinations of applications and AI/ML infrastructure to produce novel and scalable workflows.

-SmartSim interfaces with a diverse range of systems, including local environments such as Mac or Linux, as well as HPC job schedulers (e.g. Slurm, PBS, and LSF).
-When initializing the Experiment workflow, a user can specify the :ref:`launcher<launcher_exp_docs>` of the designated system or defer to automatic launcher selection.
+SmartSim supports launching these workflows on a diverse set of systems, including local environments such as Mac or Linux, as well as HPC job schedulers (e.g. Slurm, PBS, and LSF).

 The Experiment API is SmartSim's top level API that provides users with methods for creating, combining, configuring, launching and monitoring :ref:`entities<entities_exp_docs>` in an AI-enabled workflow.
 More specifically, the